About the Study

 Alternatives Definition

-Complete an Environmental Impact Statement (EIS) that evaluates all alternatives and selects an alternative for implementation as part of the National Environmental Policy Act (NEPA).
+Complete an environmental impact statement (EIS) that evaluates alternatives and selects an alternative for implementation in accordance with the National Environmental Policy Act (NEPA).

 Final Design and Construction